 - Confidence intervals

 - Introduction to correlation, linear regression and logistic regression

 The majority of examples used in this course are based on randomised controlled trials, but the concepts can be readily applied to other study designs.

 Is this course for you?

 The course is designed for anyone who requires an understanding of basic concepts of statistical analyses.
-The training is intended to help non-statisticians to interpret published research and undertake their own research studies.
+The training is intended to introduce non-statisticians working in clinical research to statistical methods for the design and analysis of clinical trials and to help them interpret published research and undertake their own research studies.